-On September 4, 2020, the Sponsor paid \$25,000 to cover certain offering and formation costs of the Company in consideration for 3,593,750 shares of Class B ordinary shares (the "Founder Shares").
-The Founder Shares include an aggregate of up to 468,750 shares subject to forfeiture by the Sponsor to the extent that the underwriters' over-allotment is not exercised in full or in part, so that the number of Founder Shares will collectively represent 20% of the Company's issued and outstanding shares upon the completion of the Proposed Public Offering (not including the Private Placement Shares).
+On September 4, 2020, the Sponsor paid \$25,000 to cover certain offering and formation costs of the Company in consideration for 3,593,750 Class B ordinary shares.
+On October 8, 2020, 718,750 Class B ordinary shares were contributed back to the Company for no consideration, resulting in there being 2,875,000 Class B ordinary shares (the "Founder Shares") being issued and outstanding.
+All share and per-share amounts have been retroactively restated to reflect the share capitalization.
+The Founder Shares include an aggregate of up to 375,000 shares subject to forfeiture by the Sponsor to the extent that the underwriters' over-allotment is not exercised in full or in part, so that the number of Founder Shares will collectively represent 20% of the Company's issued and outstanding shares upon the completion of the Proposed Public Offering (not including the Private Placement Shares).